pink-gorilla/goldly/README.md

 - goldly lets you create interactive visualization in a webbrowser in clojure
 - visualizations can interact with the clojure server.
 - inspired by [R/shiny](https://shiny.rstudio.com/)
-- uses the sci clojurescript interpreter
+- uses the sci clojurescript interpreter for a clojurescript kernel
 - brings many visualizers
   - vega and highcharts for 2d plotting
   - aggrid for tables/ grids